mssharatchandra/MemEthereum/README.md

 Made with ❤ by **Chronical Coders**

-A web app that uses Etherium (Cryptocurrency) based smart contracts for posting memes.
+A web app that uses smart contracts for monetizing memes by enabling cryptocurrency tipping

 > Won 2nd prize in Hack Revolution 2022(by CSI and E-Cell,MJCET)
 >> Team Mates :